 Especially in blended families and second marriages, individuals will forget to explicitly provide assets to their children—instead, giving it all to their current spouse.
 While in an overwhelming majority of cases the spouse will then financially assist the children in the future—even if they are not their own children—estate planning attorneys still recommend leaving assets to the children themselves, just in case.
 For example, even if the surviving spouse knew the deceased wanted them to use some of the money to assist the deceased’s children, if there are not protections in the will, there is nothing requiring them to do so.
 But if the children are named as beneficiaries or provided their own assets, then they will be more financially secure and not have to worry about any changes the surviving spouse may make in the future.

 Because it is difficult for someone creating their first estate plan to know all of the common mistakes made during the process, individuals should contact an experienced estate planning attorney as they begin to draft their estate plan.
 While they may be hesitant to pay for an estate planning attorney’s advice, this can save money in the long run by avoiding costly future errors.

 Contact a Houston Estate Planning Attorney

 If you or a loved one needs assistance creating an estate plan—or would like to ensure there are no mistakes in your current estate plan—contact the attorneys at McCulloch & Miller, PLLC.
 Estate planning is often a very meticulous and tiny errors can have a dramatic impact.
 Because our attorneys have decades of experience drafting and reviewing a diverse group of estate planning documents, they will make sure that your plan meets your needs and does not fall into one of the common mistakes and pitfalls.
-To schedule a free, initial consultation and to speak with one of our knowledgeable attorneys, give us a call today at 713-333-8900.
+To schedule a consultation and to speak with one of our knowledgeable attorneys, give us a call today at 713-333-8900.